 Yes, if you are a member of an S-Corp, you must file a personal return.
 Even though an S-Corp operates as a corporation, it is similar to an LLC because its shareholders pay the federal income tax on the business profits.
 The S-Corp is also required to file an annual tax return as well.

 When should I open an LLC for my side hustle?

+It’s important to seek professional legal advice when deciding whether to form an LLC or remain a sole proprietor.
 Starting an LLC provides your business with additional personal liability protection.
 This is the main reason most LLCs form.
-If you want to continue to grow your side hustle, you should become an LLC.
 Otherwise, by continuing to operate as a sole proprietor, you may be exposing yourself to unnecessary risk.
-It’s important to seek professional legal advice when deciding whether to form an LLC or remain a sole proprietor.